-Meet the Hillsong UNITED Member Whose Dad Was Sponsored as a Child
+Why This Hillsong UNITED Member Is Grateful Her Dad Was Sponsored

 As bass player for Hillsong UNITED, Jihea Oh currently spends her days on the road and her nights helping thousands to worship God.
 She’s played with some of Europe’s biggest pop stars, including Ellie Goulding, at some of the most famous venues in the world.
 But there is a unique twist to Jihea’s story: she says her life today would look very different if it weren’t for those who sponsored her father as a boy in Korea.